 However, these good men, these ordinary men, who not unlike myself – trying to be holy.
 Suddenly, I wanted to try as well.

-I spoke with the friars a few times, during my stay on the monastery grounds, but we never formally talked about religious matters or questions.
-Yet, these men inspired me.
-They inspired me through their daily dedication – to their vocation, and to God.
+I spoke with the friars a few times during my stay on the monastery grounds, and, although we never formally talked about religious matters or questions, these men inspired me.
+They inspired me through their daily dedication to their vocation and to God.